akdsco/next/DOCUMENTATION.md

  - HTTP/2

- Application runs locally and we have little power over how server handles connection.
+ The application runs locally and we have little power over how server handles the connection.
 It's possible to influence it but it isn't as straightforward as simply installing a missing module.
 For the sake of clarity, I'd recommend to leave it as is.
 However if you'd like to improve this, possibly explore HTTP/3 which has been added to major browsers in September 2019